-The only Bond to have captured the rather strong streak of masochism that runs through the books is Daniel Craig, but he lacks the hedonistic selfishness that complemented that, which was best captured by Sean Connery.
+The only Bond to have captured the rather strong streak of masochism that runs through the books is Daniel Craig, but he lacks the hedonistic selfishness that accompanied that, which was best captured by Sean Connery.
 Following the success of Goldfinger and its main star, a gadget-rich Aston Martin DB5, the car became an essential part of any subsequent movie but, in the novels, that’s not really the case.

 Ian Fleming was an odd sort, taking up literature as a way to earn a crust and his books are definitely constructed to please his reasonably cynical idea of a target audience, rather than to attain his literary ideal.
-The first ones were written at a time of austerity, the UK in particular, effectively bankrupt after two World Wars, had rationing until 1954 and even after that, it took Britain a long time to get out of the parsimonious mindset that it had got used to.
+The first ones were written at a time of austerity; the UK in particular, effectively bankrupt after two World Wars, had rationing until 1954, and even after that it took Britain a long time to get out of the parsimonious mindset that it had got used to.

 As such, Bond seemed a wonderfully exotic character with his list of snobbish brand names and knowledge of fine living.
 In cataloguing this, Fleming didn’t make accuracy paramount, but whether that’s because he didn’t know, or just didn’t care, is uncertain.
 In Bond’s cars this economy with facts continued.

 Bond’s normal transport was various Bentleys, always painted battleship grey.
 These were obviously ideal transport for a spy, since who would ever expect a civil servant earning £613 4s 6d a year to drive a Bentley.
 His first one was a 4½ Litre fitted with an Amherst Villiers supercharger.